Event image

 DESCRIPTION

 A maximum of 5 pieces will be saved and fired.
+Extra pieces can be kept for an additional fee.

 Mentored studio will be available after this class to continue practicing your new skills.